×

 Guidelines for Child Support in PA

-The primary goal of child support is to allow the child to maintain their standard of living that they were used to before the divorce.
+The primary goal of child support is to allow the child to maintain the standard of living that they were used to before the divorce.
 Child support payments can be put towards any expense that may be associated with the child, including housing, food, entertainment, school fees, and extracurricular activities.
 The court will determine the amount of child support based on several criteria, including:

 • Income of non-custodial parent